-Demographic factors also include areas of concentrated poverty and areas of concentrated poverty where at least 50% of the residents are people of color, which are a special feature in Thrive MSP 2040.
+Demographic factors also include areas of concentrated poverty, which is a special feature in Thrive MSP 2040.
 More information on these is discussed under Transit Market Areas.
 Working with local partners, transit providers can help shape a vision, through policy and planning, for transit corridors and corresponding demographic factors that will support increased transit use.